 Looking for alternatives to Teachable?
 Here are a few other platforms you can check out that are similar to Teachable.

-#1 Thinkific
+#1 Thinkific Reviews

 Related Article: Thinkific vs Teachable – A Complete Comparison Chart.
 This article covers all the differences between Thinkific and Teachable.

-However, both platforms differ in a lot of ways but one that I want to mention here is that I feel Thinkific just has a better design and looks better.
-When it comes to courses the look and feel are very important and this is one area I feel Teachable could do a little better with.
+However, both platforms differ in many ways, but one that I want to mention here is that I feel Thinkific has a better design and looks better.

 Give Thinkific a shot and sign up for a free account today

-#2 Kajabi
+#2 Kajabi Reviews

-The second option is Kajabi, also known as New Kajabi.
-This plan is similar to Teachable but cranked up to eleven.
 What I mean by that is it has almost every feature you can think of.
 It handles everything from email to webinars.

 Related Article: Teachable vs Kajabi – A Complete Comparison Chart + Major Differences

-Sign up for Kajabi free 14-day trial
+Sign up for Kajabi’s free 14-day trial

-#3 Teachery
+#3 Teachery Reviews

 The final option is Teachery.
-This platform is also similar to Teachable but they do something that Teachable doesn’t, they don’t host videos.
-Unlike Teachable who host unlimited videos for you even with the free plan, Teachery does not do this.
+This platform is also similar to Teachable, but they do something that Teachable doesn’t, they don’t host videos.

 Related Article: Teachery vs Teachable – 13 Major Differences + Full Comparison Chart

 Teachery also has a great look and design similar to Teachable.
-But if you want to offer things like course upsells, or drip content this platform currently does not offer these features.
+But if you want to offer things like course upsells or drip content, this platform currently does not offer these features.

 Sign up for a free 14-day trial here